barongello/Tavernlight/README.md

 ## Questions' Answers

-The [Tavernlight.pdf](https://github.com/barongello/Tavernlight/blob/main/Tavernlight.pdf) has the full descriptive steps and comments of all questions and problems faced when compiling server and client
+The [Tavernlight.pdf](https://github.com/barongello/Tavernlight/blob/main/Tavernlight.pdf) has the full walkthrough, with descriptive steps and comments of all questions and all problems faced when compiling server and client

 ## Informations